Post-Internet

-Definition
+Etymology

-Post-Internet is a loosely defined term that was coined by artist/curator Marisa Olson in an attempt to describe her practice.
-It emerged from mid-2000s discussions about Internet art by Gene McHugh (author of a blog titled "Post-Internet"), and Artie Vierkant (artist, and creator of Image Object sculpture series).
-The movement itself grew out of Internet Art (or Net Art).
-According to the UCCA Center for Contemporary Art in Beijing, rather than referring "to a time “after” the internet", the term refers to "an internet state of mind".
+In 2006, artist/curator Marisa Olson coined the term "postinternet art" in an attempt to describe her practice.
+Digital art and the internet date back to the 1970s, post-internet art refers to art made after the internet became a ubiquitous part of day-to-day life.
+According to the UCCA Center for Contemporary Art in Beijing, rather than referring "to a time 'after' the internet", the term refers to "an internet state of mind".
 Eva Folks of AQNB wrote that it "references one so deeply embedded in and propelled by the internet that the notion of a world or culture without or outside it becomes increasingly unimaginable, impossible."

-The term is controversial and the subject of much criticism in the art community.
-Art in Americas Brian Droitcour in 2014 opined that the term fails to describe the form of the works, instead "alluding only to a hazy contemporary condition and the idea of art being made in the context of digital technology."
 According to a 2015 article in The New Yorker, the term describes "the practices of artists [whose] artworks move fluidly between spaces, appearing sometimes on a screen, other times in a gallery."
 Fast Companys Carey Dunne summarizes they are "artists who are inspired by the visual cacophony of the web" and notes that "mediums from Second Life portraits to digital paintings on silk to 3-D-printed sculpture" are used.

 There is theoretical overlap with writer and artist James Bridle's term New Aesthetic.
 Ian Wallace of Artspace writes that "the influential blog The New Aesthetic, run since May 2011 by Bridle, is a pioneering institution in the post-Internet movement" and concludes that "much of the energy around the New Aesthetic seems, now, to have filtered over into the "post-Internet" conversation."
 Post-Internet art is also discussed by Katja Novitskova as being a part of 'New Materialism'.

 Wallace considers the Post-Internet term to stand for "a new aesthetic era," moving "beyond making work dependent on the novelty of the Web to using its tools to tackle other subjects".
 He notes that the post-Internet generation "frequently uses digital strategies to create objects that exist in the real world."
 Or as Louis Doulas writes in Within Post-Internet, Part One (2011): "There is a difference then, in an art that chooses to exist outside of a browser window and an art that chooses to stay within it."

-Music

-Though the term "post-internet" originated in the contemporary art world, its influence has extended into popular music, as well as broader fashion trends.
+The term is controversial and the subject of much criticism in the art community.
+Art in Americas Brian Droitcour in 2014 opined that the term fails to describe the form of the works, instead "alluding only to a hazy contemporary condition and the idea of art being made in the context of digital technology."

+History